Organization, methodology and timing of a special assessment of working conditions. Frequency of conducting a special assessment of working conditions

 What is subject to special assessment?

-The working conditions of employees are assessed by the physical parameters of their workplace, i.e. places under the control of the employer, to which employees need to arrive in order to fulfill their job responsibilities...
-According to the Law on SAWS, the places of all employees should be assessed, except for those who:
+The working conditions of employees are evaluated according to the physical parameters of their workplaces, i.e. places under the control of the employer, to which employees need to come to carry out their official duties.
+According to the Law on SOUT, the places of all employees, except for those who:

 • works for employers - individuals;